 Work demonstrates an ability to research, find and capture in a technically competent, concise, well composed and visually compelling manner the gamut of human experience in a variety of formats.

-Students in the Print/Online concentration are required to take introductory courses in research, reporting, writing, digital skills and editing.
+Students pursuing the Journalism B.A. are required to take introductory courses in research, reporting, writing, digital skills and editing.
 All students are required to take courses in multimedia journalism.
-Specialized courses for Print/Online students reflect different areas of expertise–feature writing, public journalism, opinion writing, investigative reporting, magazine writing, design courses and visual journalism for writers and editors.
+Specialized courses reflect different areas of expertise: feature writing, magazine writing, environmental journalism, investigative reporting, data journalism, news design, and visual journalism for writers and editors.
 Students are strongly urged to develop speaking, writing, and listening competency in a second language.

-Students that would like to enroll in either JOUR 409 Directed Study in Journalism or JOUR 699 Independent Study in Journalism will be required to submit a completed Independent Study Petition (pdf) to the Journalism deparment along with a copy of their unofficial transcript before enrolling in the course.
+Students that would like to enroll in either JOUR 409 Directed Study in Journalism are required to submit a completed Independent Study Petition (pdf) to the Journalism deparment along with a copy of their unofficial transcript before enrolling in the course.
 The instructor's signature is required before submitting the petition.
 Petitions can be submitted by email to amberw@sfsu.edu.

-Please note that JOUR 409 and JOUR 699 range from 1-3 units.
+Please note that JOUR 409 ranges from 1-3 units.
 When enrolling in the course, please make sure that you select the correct number of units that you plan to take in the drop-down menu.

 Both JOUR 409 and 609 are CR/NR grading only.